yetanotherco/aligned_layer/docs/2_architecture/agg_mode_components/1_deep_dive.md

 1. User deposits ETH into `AggregationModePaymentService` contract to get quota.
 2. `Payments Poller` monitors the contract for deposit events.
 3. `Payments Poller` updates user quotas in the database.
-4. User submits proofs to the `Gateway`, which validates and stores them in the database.
+4. User submits proofs to the `Gateway`.
+5. `Gateway` validates and stores proofs in the database.
-5. `Proof Aggregator` fetches pending proofs from the database.
+6. `Proof Aggregator` fetches pending proofs from the database.
-6. `Proof Aggregator` aggregates proofs in the zkVM and submits to `AlignedProofAggregationService` contract.
+7. `Proof Aggregator` aggregates proofs in the zkVM and submits to `AlignedProofAggregationService` contract.

 ## Supported Proof Types